Happy to have you with us, the Rush Limbaugh program, a program that meets and surpasses all audience expectations on a daily basis.

 If you don't know how much your grandparents had to work to get you where you are, you cannot know how precious that car your parents gave you is, or how lucky it is that you can study without having to work at a part-time job.

-If you don't know how your fellow African Americans were treated in the uh 1920s in rural Mississippi, you cannot know how lucky you are to live in an America that has the opportunities this nation now affords men and women of every race.
+If you don't know how your fellow African Americans were treated in the 1920s in rural Mississippi, you cannot know how lucky you are to live in an America that has the opportunities this nation now affords men and women of every race.

-And I would add, if you don't know of the historical data of World War II, you will fall prey to all of the rotten news coming out of Iraq.
+And I would add, if you don't know of the historical data of World War II, you will fall prey to all of the rotten news coming out of Iraq and how we're losing and casualties are intolerable and so forth.

-Simply because he probably doesn't have uh a proper historical context to place, and this is so true.
+Simply because he probably doesn't have a proper historical context to place.

-Uh the other thing the Shrink said in what he would advise graduates today and how it's different today than it was graduating in the 60s, treating people with kindness and respect is almost an antiquity.
+The other thing the Shrink said in what he would advise graduates today and how it's different today than it was graduating in the 60s, treating people with kindness and respect is almost an antiquity.

-You hardly ever encounter kindness and respect any longer, but it yields great results in terms of what it does for you, and it's not a sign of weakness to be kind, it's a sign of strength.
+You hardly ever encounter kindness and respect any longer, but it yields great results in terms of what it does for you.

 Plus, it is its own reward.